-In this six-part technical training series, you’ll learn about the features and functionality of SharePoint Online, helping you position end-to-end solutions for customers.
+In this five-part technical training series, you’ll learn about the features and functionality of SharePoint Online, helping you position end-to-end solutions for customers.
 If you’re new to Microsoft’s premium content and collaboration solution, then this training is perfect for you!
 To begin, you’ll receive an overview of SharePoint 2016 and learn how to leverage this technology to start moving your customers to the cloud.
 Our Microsoft technical experts will walk you through OneDrive for Business and to show you how to protect data and ensure compliance within the cloud.

 You’ll discover how external sharing works to enhance business collaboration and learn about the tools in Office 365 to help you manage projects more efficiently.
 Lastly, we’ll demonstrate how to position education solutions for Office 365.